Equivalent radius

 In applied sciences, the equivalent radius (or mean radius) is the radius of a circle or sphere with the same perimeter, area, or volume of a non-circular or non-spherical object.
 The equivalent diameter (or mean diameter) ($D$) is twice the equivalent radius.

 Perimeter equivalent

-Measurement of tree circumference, the tape calibrated to show diameter, at breast height.
-The tape assumes a circular shape.
+Measurement of tree circumference.
+The tape is calibrated to show diameter at breast height, assuming a circular shape.